prathamesh-tech574/kalpit-ai-testing-submission/README.md

                                          #  critical_fields.json for detail)
 ```

-## Live evaluation UI (optional, on top of the report)
+## Live evaluation UI

-For presenting this to someone without showing raw code, there's also a
+For presenting this on UI, there's also a
 small local web app with a real "Run" button per document:

 ```bash